Behold Thy Mother

 Thus, Ruth’s motherhood was not merely centered on giving birth to and nurturing children within the immediate family but was redefined in terms of a broader social scope that concerned the interests of the extended family and its preservation.
 Still, in Judaic religious thought, her motherhood extended even further by embracing all the children of Israel.
 Having given birth to Obed, Ruth did in a sense give birth to David.
 Her grandson Jesse begot the King of Israel.
 Providentially Ruth’s motherhood extended to King David from whose royal line the Messiah would come by being born of the Virgin Mary (2 Sam 7:12-13), whose dual maternity is prefigured in this Hebrew matriarch among others.

-Leila Leah Bronner (Stories of Biblical Mothers: Maternal Power in the Hebrew Bible: University Press of America, 2004) has introduced the biblical concept which she coins “Metaphorical Mother.”
+Leila Leah Bronner (Stories of Biblical Mothers: Maternal Power in the Hebrew Bible, University Press of America, 2004) has introduced the biblical concept that she coins “Metaphorical Mother.”
 This term refers to a woman who figuratively gives birth to and nurtures an entire population of children who are hers symbolically, if not also biologically.
 Ruth metaphorically gives birth to the people of Israel who would be ruled by the Messiah by her biological ties with him through Obed, Jesse, and King David.
 Socially, she contributes to the birth and growth of a blossoming nation and the advancement of its people.
 Similarly, Sarah gives birth to Isaac, who in turn begets Jacob who represents Israel.
 By giving birth to Isaac, she does in a sense give birth to the nation of Israel, and by doing so her motherhood is redefined (Gen 12:2; 46:3).
-Yet Sarah’s maternity isn’t intended to be confined within national boundaries – not according to the Divine plan.
+Yet Sarah’s maternity isn’t intended to be confined to national boundaries – not according to the Divine plan.

 We see that all three of God’s promises to Abraham are fulfilled in their primary context in the Old Testament.
 In their secondary signification, they are fulfilled in the New Testament.
 All the families (nations) of the earth that shall be blessed together with the saved remnant of Israel as children (seed) of Abraham comprise the Gentiles who have been called to turn from their pagan iniquities, now that Christ has risen from the dead having reconciled mankind to God (Acts 3:24-26).
 Only those who are of faith (a steadfast love of God and trust in Him) are the true offspring of Abraham – both Jew and Gentile alike (Gal 3:7-9).
 There is “neither Jew nor Greek” among those who have been baptized in Christ and have “put on Christ” by conducting their lives in faithfulness to God’s commandments.
 All who are faithful to God, by walking in the light as our Lord is in the light, are children of Abraham, not only the Jews who have been circumcised (Gal 3: 26-29).

 Thus, the primary fulfillment of God’s three promises to Abraham, which includes Sarah’s important maternal role, finds its secondary fulfillment in Jesus together with his mother Mary.
-Just as Abraham, Isaac, and Jacob prefigure Jesus and his Church, so too Sarah prefigures Mary, the Matriarch of the new and everlasting Covenant established through the precious blood of her divine Son.
+Just as Abraham, Isaac, and Jacob prefigure Jesus and his Church, so too does Sarah prefigures Mary, the Matriarch of the new and everlasting Covenant established through the precious blood of her divine Son.

 That the first Jewish converts to the Christian faith perceived this link between the two women is evident by the parallel St. Luke draws between the birth of Isaac and the birth of Jesus.
 In Genesis 11, we have Sarah, the free wife of Abraham and mother of the promised son, whom she gives birth to miraculously, seeing she was barren and past the age of having children (Gen 17:17-18;18:10).
 It is by God’s command that he is to be called Isaac (Gen 17:19).
 As the free wife of Abraham, Sarah stands in opposition to her slave woman Hagar, one of Abraham’s concubines.
 Because Sarah is barren, she advises that Abraham and her servant Hagar have a son together whom they name Ishmael, but Sarah later demands that he must never have a share in her son Isaac’s inheritance and should be sent away with his mother because of his foul behavior (Gen 21:8-10).
 Isaac is destined to become the father of a great nation, Israel in the person of his son Jacob.